SzymonK16/odin-recipes/README.md

 # odin-recipes
-The Odin Project - Recipes site project. learning frontend with The Odin Project
+The Odin Project - Recipes site project using only HTML. learning frontend with The Odin Project